codesharedot/qtum-price-ruby/README.md

-# binance-coin price ruby
+# bitcoin-sv price ruby

-Gets the binance-coin price with Ruby (from JSON).
+Gets the bitcoin-sv price with Ruby (from JSON).

 https://ruby-lang.co